filipeoliveira05/newwords/README.md

 ### 🎯 Current Priorities

-- [x] **Word Custom Screen:** Add a `WordDetailsScreen` showing detailed information about the word: name, meaning, grammar category (noun, verb, etc.), synonyms, sentences with that word, AI operations.
-- [x] **Alerts Design:** Improve looks of alert messages to keep the design consistent throughout the app and avoid generic android/IOS design.
 - [ ] **Delay and Lag:** Search for every aspect of the app that could be optimized.
 Search for ways to animate the app without compromising performance.
 Database Writes: No SessionResults, a função updateUserPracticeMetrics é assíncrona.
 Embora não deva bloquear a UI, qualquer lógica complexa que dependa dela pode parecer lenta.

 ### 🔮 Future Features (Next Levels)